 If there are adult children or a spouse who are to be specifically left superannuation death benefits, it should never go to the estate for the following reasons:

-- Payment of death benefits can be paid into a Family Protection Trust by the trustee of the super fund.
+Payment of death benefits can be paid into a Family Protection Trust by the trustee of the super fund.
 This includes both retail (if the deed allows it) and a SMSF.
-The Family Protection Trust can be limited to bloodline beneficiaries and companies controlled by bloodline beneficiaries.
+The Family Protection Trust can be limited to lineage beneficiaries and companies controlled by lineage beneficiaries.

 I could go on, but there are hundreds of Q & A’s, videos, marketing emails, and strategy packs for your benefit – just contact Ben or Talitha for a guided tour.